-For sheer beauty and intimacy, it's hard to beat the Ford Amphitheatre for summer entertainment under the stars.
-The open-air amphitheatre is nestled in the Hollywood Hills, providing a unique natural backdrop to the stage of cypresses and chaparral.
-It is relatively intimate: no patron is more than 96 feet away from the stage.
+For sheer beauty and intimacy, it's hard to beat the historic Ford Amphitheatre for summer entertainment under the stars.
+Nestled in the Hollywood Hills, the open-air amphitheatre is relatively intimate at 1,196 seats; no patron is more than 96 feet away from the stage.

 The entryway from the Box Office features a gradual climb with winding paths with gathering places where patrons can dine and mingle before the show.

 The John Anson Ford Theatres are owned by the County of Los Angeles.
 Located in a 45-acre County regional park, the facility is run through a three-way partnership between the Los Angeles County Arts Commission, the Department of Parks and Recreation and the Ford Theatre Foundation.